2020PB/police-brutality/reports/Tennessee.md

 Police shut down a protestor station on Capitol Hill in Nashville, confiscating food, water, medical supplies, personal belongings and signs.
 Caption states that police shoved protestors trying to keep hold of their belongings.

-tags: property-destruction, abuse-of-power, threaten, protestor
+tags: property-destruction, abuse-of-power, threaten, protester

 id: tn-nashville-1